arashsamandar/Programmer-Notes/Git/GIT-Second-Part.md

 #### The Difference Between `Git remote add origin` & `git branch --set-pustream-to`

 > the difference is that `git remote add origin` is for defining an origin ( remote repository ) to connect with our own.
-> and the `git branch --set-upstream-to` is about connecting `branches`, defining an upstream for our branch
+> and the `git branch --set-upstream-to` is about connecting `branches`, defining an upstream for our branch.
-> command is used to set the upstream branch for a local branch
+> this command is used to set the upstream branch for a local branch

 ## Adding Local Repository To GitHub